Chorus-bdd/Chorus/site/chorus-website/site/index.md

 To use Chorus you write feature files in the popular 'Given, When, Then' BDD testing format [Gherkin](https://cukes.info/gherkin.html)

 Once you have written your features you then invoke Chorus, which will find and run the test scenarios in your feature files.
-Chorus will match each test step in your feature files to a step definition - code which which can be executed to implement the step
-- and then invoke the step.
+Chorus will match each test step in your feature files to a step definition (code which which can be executed to implement the step) and will then invoke the step.

-What makes Chorus different from other BDD testing tools is that the interpreter can connect to other processes running in your testing environment, to discover and execute step definitions they publish.
+What makes Chorus different is that the interpreter can connect to other processes running in your testing environment to discover step definitions.

 Chorus provides